jobwatcher/job-report-processor/README.md

 This image will need to be rebuilt if anything changes with the code or requirements.

 This will monitor the volume for files in the main loop.
+Currently this only works to rebuild the image when one of the required files changes.

+The container reloads must be done manually when something in the python code changes.
+This can be done with docker desktop, VC Code extension, or the docker cli.

 ```shell

 docker compose -f dev-compose.yaml up --build --watch
 ```
 #### Running redis "locally" with docker